NIEM/NIEM.github.io/training/resources/specifications/code-lists/genericode/index.md

 ## Tools

-Since Genericode is an XML syntax, a person use any standard XML tools to work with Genericode.
+Since Genericode is an XML syntax, a person may use any standard XML tools to work with Genericode.
 In addition, some tools provide specific support for Genericode code lists.